jakejhansen/minesweeper_solver/README.md

 ### Base
-`minesweeper_pygame.py`: older implementation using pygame, here you can input the choise in the console as (row,col) which an agent can also use to interact with the program.
+`minesweeper_pygame.py`: older implementation using pygame, here you can input the choice in the console as (row,col) which an agent can also use to interact with the program.

 `minesweeper_tk.py`: Up to date version which can display the game using the Tk library which proved to work best multi-platform.
 Again you can input an action as (row,col) in the console.